RobertoVillarejo01/AmbientOcclusion-HBAO-/README.md

 ## Blur type

-All images until were using a special type of blurring: [Bilateral Filtering](https://en.wikipedia.org/wiki/Bilateral_filter)
+All images until now were using a special kind of blurring: [Bilateral Filtering](https://en.wikipedia.org/wiki/Bilateral_filter)

 This type of blurring is the best option when we want to avoid the general foggy outputs from the regular Gaussian Blur.
 However, it comes at a considerable performance cost.
 This is because, unlike Gaussian Blur, the bilateral filter should not be implemented in 2 pases (and therefore we need a nested for-loop).